shivendram16053/Chaubet/README.md

 - To automate and schedule data updates, we employ Tuk-Tuk, a Solana-native cron job scheduler.
 Tuk-Tuk triggers our Switchboard data feeds at regular intervals or specific times, ensuring timely resolution of market events.
 - We integrate the Grok API, provided by xAI, as the endpoint for our Switchboard oracles to fetch binary outcome data.

-### For more indepth Technical analasis vist our Chaubet Blog:-
+### For more indepth Technical analysis vist our Chaubet Blog:-
 [chaubet_notion](https://marvelous-thorium-112.notion.site/Chaubet-1bdc5b64461280cfb6efe749d16bf833)